St. Edmunds Newsletter – February 2023

 During this week, our students will be completing activities focusing on celebrating Catholic schools.
 We are reflecting on our blessings to be a part of a community working together to “share, pray, encourage, learn, care and worship”.
 Please continue to pray for our students here at St. Edmund’s as well as at our high school St. Thomas Aquinas.

-Progress reports will be followed up by our student-led conferences which will be held virtually on Wednesday, February 16th.
-If you have not yet set an appointment time, please contact the office.
-All our students have been reflecting on their learning and will have the opportunity to lead you through their accomplishments and goals for the next term.
+Progress reports will be followed up by our student-led conferences which will be held on Monday, March 6th.
+Please stay tuned for information to set up your appointment time.
+All our students having been reflecting on their learning and will have the opportunity to lead you through their accomplishments and goals for the next term.
 Your teachers will be with you at this time, but it will be your child leading the presentation and applying their communication and critical thinking skills.

-Catholic educators from the Vancouver Archdiocese as well as other BC diocese will be gathering virtually for this year’s conference.
-This 42-year tradition is not only an opportunity for the professional development of our staff but also a reminder of our shared participation in the evangelizing mission of our schools and Church.
-This year’s highlights include sessions from dynamic and inspiring speakers such as…., our very own Archbishop Michael Miller who will be celebrating mass via live stream.
+Catholic educators from the Vancouver Archdiocese as well as other BC dioceses will be gathering in person for this year’s conference.
+This annual tradition is not only an opportunity for the professional development of our staff but also a reminder of our shared participation in the evangelizing mission of our schools and Church.
+With this year’s CISVA theme focus, “Seeking Truth, Healing and Reconciliation” the conference highlights include sessions from dynamic and inspiring speakers such as Steven Point, Carolyn Roberts, Len Pierre, Fr.
+Matthew Schneider (to name a few) as well as our very own Archbishop Michael Miller who will be celebrating mass.

 A G E N D A: